ML-Course-2025b/session7/material/Pre-training-Tasks.md

 # Set format for PyTorch
 processed_dataset.set_format(type='torch', columns=['input_ids', 'token_type_ids', 'attention_mask', 'labels', 'next_sentence_label'])
 ```
-*(Self-correction: The original code had a slight bug in mapping and didn't implement the 80/10/10 rule fully.
-Corrected the `encode` function to `encode_and_mask`, handle indices correctly for mapping, and implement the 80/10/10 rule more accurately, including ignoring special tokens for masking and setting non-masked MLM labels to -100).*

 **Step 5: Set Up Training Arguments**
 Define parameters for the training process.